NHSDigital/hello-world-auth-examples/user-restricted-combined-auth-tutorials/nhs-login/php/README.md

 When you run the code, you should be able to load the application at `http://localhost:8000`.
 1. Click the button 'Login with NHS login' to be directed to our mock NHS login authorisation service
 2. Sign in by selecting the highest NHS login [authentication level](https://nhsconnect.github.io/nhslogin/user-journeys/): P9.
-3. You will be redirected back to the application.
-The access token you have received will be used to make a request to the Hello World API.
+3. You are be redirected back to the application.
+The access token you have received is used to make a request to the Hello World API.
 4. The response from the API should read:

 ```